MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/service-protection-maximizing-api-throughput.md

 Don't try to calculate how many requests to send at a time.
 Each environment can be different.
 Gradually increase the rate you send requests until you begin to hit limits and then depend on the service protection API limit Retry-After interval value to tell you when to send more.
 This value will keep your total throughput at the highest possible level.

-For more information, see [Retry operations](service-protection-retry-operations).
+For more information, see [Retry operations](service-protection-retry-operations.md).

 ## Use multiple threads

 The higher limit on the number of concurrent threads is something your application can use to have significant improvement in performance.
 This is true if your individual operations are relatively quick.
-Depending on the nature of the data you are processing, you may need to adjust the number of threads ot get optimum throughput.
+Depending on the nature of the data you are processing, you may need to adjust the number of threads to get optimum throughput.

 ## Distribute workloads across multiple service principals